jedisct1/libsodium-doc/password_hashing/scrypt.md

 ## Guidelines for choosing scrypt parameters

-Start by determining how much memory can be used the scrypt function.
+Start by determining how much memory the scrypt function can use.
 What will be the highest number of threads/processes evaluating the function simultaneously (ideally, no more than 1 per CPU core)?
 How much physical memory is guaranteed to be available?

 `memlimit` should be a power of 2.
 Do not use anything less than 16 Mb, even for interactive use.